kjj11033/rACC_Control_Flexibility/README.md

 ### 3. Copy Custom Model Files
 Move the provided custom model files from this repository into your HDDM library structure:

-1. Copy integrate.pxi to SITE_PACKAGES/
+1. Copy integrate.pxi and pdf.pxi to SITE_PACKAGES/
 2. Copy wfpt_addm.pyx and wfpt_addm_ics.pyx to SITE_PACKAGES/
 3. Copy hddm_addm.py and hddm_addm_ics.py to SITE_PACKAGES/hddm/models/